thangvubk/SoftGroup/README.md

 ## Feature
 * State of the art performance on the [ScanNet benchmark](http://kaldir.vc.in.tum.de/scannet_benchmark/semantic_instance_3d) and S3DIS dataset (3/Mar/2022).
 * High speed of 345 ms per scan on ScanNet dataset, which is comparable with the existing fastest methods ([HAIS](https://github.com/hustvl/HAIS)).
+Our refactored implementation (this code) further reduce the inference time to 288 ms per scan.
-* Reproducibility code for both ScanNet and S3DIS datasets.
+* Support multiple datasets: ScanNet, S3DIS, STPLS3D.

 ## Installation
 Please refer to [installation guide](docs/installation.md).